paulnorthrop/accessr/README.md

 ```

 A path to the Word template document can be provided using the `doc`
 argument.
+If `doc` is not provided then a default template is used.
+A
-A path to the `officetopdf.exe` file can be provided using an
+path to the `officetopdf.exe` file can be provided using an argument
-argument `dir`.
+`dir`.